 - 2 cloves garlic, peel removed

 - water to cover

 - 2 tablespoons olive oil

-- 1/2 white onion, thinly sliced, soaked in water 30 minutes
+- 1/2 red or white onion, thinly sliced, soaked in water 30 minutes then drained

 - Sour Cream or Crema as desired

 - Cilantro for garnish

 May be made the evening or a day or two before:

 - Cooked and shredded, may be poached in water, baked, roasted, or leftover.